When MJ and his brothers left Motown Records, they signed with CBS Records in 1975.

 In May 2003, there was more speculation about Jackson’s finances in the media, and again it was suggested that he might face bankruptcy.
 And actually, something was up for him.

 Goldman Sash‘s made an offer through Jackson’s adviser of that time, Charles Koppelman, to purchase MJ catalogs just around April 2003.
 All of them.
 They asked the consultancy of John Branca.
-The proposal was that MJ had to put all his interests of Sony-ATV and MIJAC to a newly created vehicle such as “Music LLC” in partnership with Goldman Sachs Capital Partners.
+The proposal was that MJ had to put all his interests in Sony-ATV and MIJAC to a newly created vehicle such as “Music LLC” in partnership with Goldman Sachs Capital Partners.
 Goldman would have provided 135 million in cash, which MJ could have used to repay part of his Sony/ATV liabilities to Bank Of America and 35 million to pay off the whole MJIAC credit line.
 They proposed to secure the difference of Sony/ATV loan with MIJAC to reduce the 200 million balance but still with 132 million balance to be paid to them.
 MJ would receive 3.5 million per year for five years apart for the first year, where he would have received 12 million due to 9 million proceeds from Goldman.
 And an initial 50% common equity stake in Music LLC in partnership with GSCP for future wealth creation opportunity.

 There’s no surprise why Michael Jackson flat out the offer, right?
-At that time, Mr. Branca was not working for MJ being dismissed previously in February 2003.
+At that time, Mr. Branca was not working for MJ, being dismissed previously in February 2003.
 But knowing his former client very well, sent a letter to the Goldman people advising that they might receive a refusal.

 MICHAEL JACKSON PUBLISHING TRUST LOAN